🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 2. Pellet Repellents

-Pellet repellents are excellent to keep squirrels, rodents, insects and other small creepy-crawlies off your boat.
+Pellet repellents are excellent for keeping squirrels, rodents, insects and other small creepy-crawlies off your boat.

 Whereas some repellents come in a canister of powder you sprinkle around a garden bed or home landscaping, eventually dissolving into the soil, you need something that's more containable.

-I suggest using a product like these Stay Away Mice Repellent pouches, perfectly suitable for placing in boats and RVs.
+I suggest using a product like these mouse repellent pouches, perfectly suitable for placing in boats and RVs.
 You'll never have to worry about vacuuming up pellets from every corner of your boat.

 3. Bow Rail Lines